opensearch-project/cluster-etcd/README.md

 EOF

 # Assign primary for shard 0 of myindex to the node listening on port 9201/9301
-% etcdctl put integTest/search-unit/integTest-1/goal-state '{"local_shards":{"myindex":{"0":"PRIMARY"}}}'
+% etcdctl put /integTest/search-unit/integTest-1/goal-state '{"local_shards":{"myindex":{"0":"PRIMARY"}}}'

 # Assign primary for shard 1 of myindex to the node listening on port 9202/9302
-% etcdctl put integTest/search-unit/integTest-2/goal-state '{"local_shards":{"myindex":{"1":"PRIMARY"}}}'
+% etcdctl put /integTest/search-unit/integTest-2/goal-state '{"local_shards":{"myindex":{"1":"PRIMARY"}}}'

-# Verify the split metadata was stored correctly
-% etcdctl get "integTest/indices/myindex/settings"
-% etcdctl get "integTest/indices/myindex/mappings"

-# Check all keys to see the new structure
+# Check all keys to see the new structure.
+Within a few seconds, the heartbeats from each node
+# will contain the new shards.
-% etcdctl get "" --from-key --keys-only
+% etcdctl get --prefix ''

 # Check the local cluster state on each data node
 % curl 'http://localhost:9201/_cluster/state?local&pretty'